qlik-oss/enigma-go/README.md

 ## Getting started

-Connecting to a Qlik Associative Engine (e.g Qlik Core) and interacting with a document/app involves at least the following steps:
+Connecting to a Qlik Associative Engine and interacting with a document/app involves at least the following steps:

 1. Create and set up a Dialer object with TLS configuration, etc.